Smolations/polymerge/README.md

       Enter ANY part of a branch name to add (or press Enter to abort):

-      Re-merge `my-very-first-polymer` and test for merge conflicts [Y/n]?
+      Re-merge `my-very-first-poly` and test for merge conflicts [Y/n]?

 There is one crucial part of polymerge that needs to be addressed here.
 In this example, I added the branches in lexigraphical order (`branch1` followed by `branch2` followed by `branch3`).
 However, they are in reverse order in the polymer definition file.
-The reason for this is that polymerge adds a monomer to the _top_ of the polymer definition file each time the user adds one.
-When a new monomer is added to a cleanly merged polymer, it MUST be added to the top in order for polymerge to determine which existing monomers are conflicting with the monomer which was just added during a polymer merge operation.
+The reason for this is that polymerge adds a mono to the _top_ of the poly definition file each time the user specifies one.
+When a new mono is added to a cleanly merged poly, it MUST be added to the top in order for polymerge to determine which existing monomers are conflicting with the monomer which was just added during a polymer merge operation.
 You should *always* re-merge after modifying a polymer in order to weed out merge conflicts as soon as possible.

                    /)
           __   ___//     ___    _  __  _    _